open-risk/energyLedger/README.md

 This command will automatically:

-* create the required database tables
+* Create the required database tables
-* install the required database triggers and
+* Install the required database triggers and
-* insert a demo set of transactions (see the above White Paper for context and further explanations).
+* Insert a demo set of transactions (see the above White Paper for context and further explanations).

-Alternatively, if you are familiar with Docker you can use the provided Dockerfile
+Alternatively, if you are familiar with Docker you can use the provided [Dockerfile](Dockerfile).

-### Schema Structure
+### IEA Schema Structure

 The simplified and stylized schema of energyLedger has three tables as per the below diagram.
 These are further discussed below.